gaeldatascience/inferring-pentagon-activity-from-pizza/README.md

 ### How It Works

+The project operates through an asynchronous web scraping pipeline that efficiently collects traffic data from multiple Pentagon-area pizzerias:

+1. **Browser Context Setup**: Creates a Playwright browser instance with Chromium, configured with French locale and headers optimized for Google Maps scraping.

-- Every 15 minutes the scraper opens a Google Maps business page for each target restaurant and records the current traffic level.
+2. **Concurrent Data Collection**: Navigates to Google Maps business pages for each target pizzeria simultaneously, handling cookie consent dialogs and extracting live traffic percentages.

-- The readings are stored in a local SQLite database, building a historical timeline of activity for each pizza place.
-- Sudden deviations from typical traffic may signal unusual happenings at the nearby Pentagon.
+3. **Data Processing**: Parses French language traffic patterns ("Taux de fréquentation actuel") to extract both current and historical traffic percentages.

+4. **Database Logging**: Stores timestamped metrics in a SQLite database, with automatic anomaly calculation to identify unusual activity spikes or drops.

+5. **Scheduled Execution**: Runs every 15 minutes during pizzeria operating hours (10am-1pm) when traffic data is available and meaningful for analysis.

 ---